h3llo-wor1d/Code-Mod-Template/README.md

 Rename the `Source/TemplateGameMod.cs` file to a name that better represents your mod (i.e. MyModGameMod.cs).
 Rename the class inside the file to match it as well.

+Delete or Rename the `Source/TemplateModSettings.cs` file depending on if your mod has settings that need to configure things.

 In `Fuji.json`, edit all of the fields to match the details of your mod.

 This file (`README.md`) may be edited or deleted.
 By default, it will be excluded from the published version of your mod.